 Also, if you use oxygen, your doctor may offer instructions on how to increase your oxygen flow rate during workouts to ensure your body receives enough oxygen.

-Before kicking off an exercise program, it's helpful to practice breathing exercises for people COPD.
+Before kicking off an exercise program, it’s helpful to practice breathing exercises for people living with COPD.
 Done regularly, these can help make physical exertion easier and more comfortable.

 - jumping rope